Meili: Enabling SmartNIC as a Service in the Cloud: Introduction

 \section{Introduction}

-Modern data centers have witnessed a notable surge in data transfer speed and compute capability \cite{FPMC18}.
-This leads to a substantial increase in server CPU overhead across a range of network applications \cite{TOE,pfaff2015ovs,GVPG14,clara21}, and these CPU cycles cannot be delivered to tenant VMs.
-Furthermore, the gap between the stagnation of CPU power and the increase in network bandwidth has promoted a shift towards offloading tasks to network hardware \cite{clara21,e319,floem18,fairnic20}.
-Therefore, \snics, which integrate programmable SoC cores and diverse domain-specific hardware accelerators, have gained prominence in offloading various network applications \cite{mbf1,mbf2,stringray,ntn,pensando}.
+Modern data centers have witnessed a notable gap between the stagnation of CPU power and the increase in network bandwidth, promoting the offloading of certain tasks to network hardware as a solution \cite{FPMC18,clara21,e319,floem18,fairnic20,TOE,pfaff2015ovs,GVPG14}. \snics, equipped with SoC cores and diverse domain-specific hardware accelerators, have gained widespread deployment in production data centers for offloading \cite{mbf1,mbf2,stringray,ntn,pensando}.

-Current use of \snics in the cloud faces three prominent challenges.
-(1) First, individual \snics have wimpy and limited onboard resources \cite{pensando,stringray,ntn,liquid,mbf1,mbf2}, and struggle to meet the diverse resource demands from applications.
-While powerful and resourceful \nics are certainly helpful, the pace of hardware development lags behind the rapid evolution of software and services.
-Some prior efforts attempted to enhance resource elasticity by disaggregating SmartNIC ASICs \cite{ns21,db23,dyk23}, the offloading has been limited to P4-compatible hardware for running packet- and flow-based P4 programs.
-(2) Second, despite the existing efforts to facilitate the co-location of applications \cite{panic20,supernic22,nica19,fairnic20}, sharing \snics today is inefficient as they are owned by individual application teams.
+The current use of \snics in the cloud faces three prominent challenges.
+(1) First, individual \snics have wimpy and limited onboard resources \cite{pensando,stringray,ntn,liquid,mbf1,mbf2}, and struggle to meet diverse resource demands from applications.
+While more resourceful \nics are certainly helpful, the pace of hardware development lags behind the rapid evolution of software and services.
+Some prior work mitigates this by migrating onboard processing to the host at runtime \cite{le17uno}, which reduces the potential savings on host resources.
+Other efforts attempt to enhance resource elasticity by disaggregating programmable ASICs \cite{ns21,db23,dyk23}, but deploying the entire application program on the monolithic \snic and scaling onboard resources at per-\nic granularity, leading to suboptimal resource efficiency.
+Moreover, they limit the offloading to P4-compatible hardware.
+(2) Second, despite existing efforts on co-running onboard applications \cite{panic20,supernic22,nica19,fairnic20}, sharing \snics today is inefficient as they are owned by individual application teams.
 This requires resource coordination between teams, which is time-consuming and error-prone.
-Moreover, it leads to redundant labor on management and may slow down application development and deployment.
-(3) Third, due to the lack of global visibility into the \snic cluster, operators cannot perform essential management tasks effectively such as adaptive resource scaling and failover.
+It also leads to redundant management labor, slowing down application development and deployment.
+(3) Third, due to lack of global visibility into the \snic cluster, operators cannot perform essential management tasks effectively like adaptive resource scaling.